HolyChen/notes/README.md

 # notes
-Variant notes about anything, may be helpful?
+My own notes about anything, may be helpful?